pjbriggs/nebulizer/docs/index.rst

-Nebulizer was developed as a tool to help "part-time" Galaxy admins perform day-to-day administrative tasks across multiple Galaxy instances.
-It enables admin operations to be executed via the command line as an alternative to using the Galaxy web interface.
+Nebulizer was developed as a tool to help "part-time" Galaxy admins perform day-to-day administrative tasks across multiple Galaxy instances, enabling various admin operations to be executed via the command line as an alternative to using the Galaxy web interface.

 Nebulizer is built on top of the